Tubeless tire: Safety

-Traditional designs of pneumatic tyres required a separate inner tube which could fail for a number of reasons, such as incorrect tyre fit, friction between the tyre wall and inner tube generating excess heat, or a puncture.
-Tubeless tyre technology does away with the need for an inner tube thereby increasing safety.
-In a tubeless tyre, the tyre and the rim of the wheel form an airtight seal, with the valve being directly mounted on the rim.
-If a tubeless tyre gets a small puncture, air escapes only through the hole, leading to a gentle deflation.
+Traditional designs of pneumatic tires required a separate inner tube which could fail for a number of reasons, such as incorrect tire fit, friction between the tire wall and inner tube generating excess heat, or a puncture.
+Tubeless tire technology does away with the need for an inner tube thereby increasing safety.
+In a tubeless tire, the tire and the rim of the wheel form an airtight seal, with the valve being directly mounted on the rim.
+If a tubeless tire gets a small puncture, air escapes only through the hole, leading to a gentle deflation.
 Conversely, a tubed tire, with an inner tube, could burst like a balloon, leading to deflation of the tire which could result in sudden loss of control of the vehicle.
 However, the "bursting like a balloon" scenario is highly unlikely due to fact that the inner tube is inside of the tire and will deflate at a rate proportional to the puncture hole size.
-In antique automobiles, made before the mid 1950s, the rims are not designed for tubeless tyres, and an inner tube is required to prevent slow leaks at the bead.
+In antique automobiles, made before the mid 1950s, the rims are not designed for tubeless tires, and an inner tube is required to prevent slow leaks at the bead.

+Advantages of tubeless tires

+Tubeless tires provide several advantages, such as remaining operational at lower air pressure.
+Due to their high width, tubeless tires are less likely to get punctured than regular tube tires.
+Air leakage is also reduced as the rubber in the tire keeps the air trapped for longer, giving an extra time to drive safely and pull over.
+In addition, mending a tubeless tire is easier than a traditional one—a simple liquid sealant poured over the puncture is often enough to patch it.
+Furthermore, the higher air pressure inside a tubeless tire provides more stability and comfort while driving.
+Lastly, the lack of a tube also boosts fuel efficiency due to reduced tire friction.